DevChache/Curio/README.md

 A simple compiler design by [DevChache](https://github.com/DevChache), NCEPU;

 ### Introduction
 Curio is a simple compiler and the syntax is as simple as possible.
+And to compile the project- you need to install clang.
+Currently for some reason, clang compiler encountered some error.
+It could be solved in the later developing.

 ### Extension
 The source code file extension for Curio is `*.curio`, and in default, the compiled file has a extension of `*.run`.